Pop Culture Madness!

 In 1989, Michael Doucette was named America's Safest Driving Teen.
 In 1990, he fell asleep at the wheel and collided with an oncoming car, killing himself and the other driver.

-On August 26, 1990, Stevie Ray Vaughn described a disturbing dream to his band mates in which he witnessed his own funeral.
+On August 26, 1990, Stevie Ray Vaughn described a disturbing dream to his bandmates in which he witnessed his funeral.
 The next day, he tragically died in a helicopter crash.

 Pneumonia Celebrity Death: Jim Henson

-Soul legend Curtis Mayfield was paralyzed from the neck down by falling lighting equipment whilst performing in New York.
-He continued to compose and record vocals lying down until his death in 1999.
+Soul legend Curtis Mayfield was paralyzed from the neck by falling lighting equipment while performing in New York.
+He continued to compose and record vocals lying down until he died in 1999.

 In 1973, 123 passengers died on an airplane, Varig Flight 820, because of a fire started by a cigarette.
-Since then, all airplane bathrooms are required to have an ashtray even though smoking has been banned on all domestic flights since 1990.
+Since then, all airplane bathrooms must have an ashtray, even though smoking has been banned on all domestic flights since 1990.

 A jealous ex-boyfriend torched a Bronx social club, Happy Land, with gasoline to get revenge on his ex-girlfriend.
-He ended up killing 87 people in what would become the deadliest fire in NYC since the 1911 Triangle Shirtwaist Factory Fire that occurred 79 years before on the very same day.
+He killed 87 people in what would become the deadliest fire in NYC since the 1911 Triangle Shirtwaist Factory Fire that occurred 79 years before on the same day.

 13 paintings were stolen from the Isabella Stewart Gardner Museum in Boston by two thieves dressed in police uniforms, who tricked museum security into letting them access the gallery.
-Value of the paintings lost was over $500 million, making it the largest private property heist in history, still unsolved
+The value of the paintings lost was over $500 million, making it the largest private property heist in history, still unsolved

-Rocker Chuck Berry was accused and sued by several women who claimed that he had installed a video camera in the ladies' bathrooms at two of his St. Louis restaurants.
+Rocker Chuck Berry was accused and sued by several women who claimed he had installed a video camera in the ladies bathrooms at two of his St. Louis restaurants.

-The Strangeways Prison riot in Manchester took place on on April 1st.
+The Strangeways Prison riot in Manchester took place on April 1st.
 1,100 of the 1,647 prisoners rioted over prison conditions.
 It was the longest riot in British penal history, lasting 25 days.
-It sparked further riots across England, Scotland and Wales - ending in reform of the Prison Service.
+It sparked further riots across England, Scotland, and Wales – ending in reform of the Prison Service.

-A British sitcom aired called, Heil, Honey I'm Home! about Hilter and Eva, who lived next to a Jewish couple.
-It was cancelled after only one episode.
+A British sitcom aired called, Heil, Honey I’m Home!
+About Hilter and Eva, who lived next to a Jewish couple.
+It was canceled after only one episode.

-Rob and Fabrice, better known as Milli Vanilli, have to return their "Best New Artist" Grammy because they didn't sing on their hit album.
+Rob and Fabrice, better known as Milli Vanilli, must return their “Best New Artist” Grammy because they didn’t sing on their hit album.

 Firsts and the Biggest Christmas Gifts